-BONNYVILLE – A blue-green algae (cyanobacteria) bloom has been identified in areas of Moose Lake.
-Residents living near the shores of this lake, as well as visitors to this lake, are advised to take the following precautions:
+BONNYVILLE – A blue-green algae (cyanobacteria) bloom has not been an issue so far in 2022 for Moose Lake.
+Residents living near the shores, as well as visitors to the lake, are advised to take the following precautions:

 Avoid all contact with blue-green algae (cyanobacteria) blooms.
 If contact occurs, wash with tap water as soon as possible.